Skip to main content

-Building Your First Cereal Script
+Building Your First Cereal Automation Script: A Step-by-Step Guide

-Building Your First Cereal Script
+Building Your First Cereal Automation Script: A Step-by-Step Guide

 Prerequisites

-Before we begin, ensure you have the following installed:
+Before you start, make sure you have the following installed:

-• Java Development Kit (JDK) 17 or higher.
+• Java Development Kit (JDK) 17 or higher

-• IntelliJ IDEA (Community or Ultimate edition recommended).
+• IntelliJ IDEA (Community or Ultimate edition)

-• Git for version control.
+• Git for version control

-Step 1: Setting up the Project
+Step 1: Set Up the Project

 git clone https://github.com/YourUsername/my-first-cereal-script.git

-Step 2: Project Configuration
+Step 2: Configure the Project

-1. Update Build Settings
+Update Build Settings

 rootProject.name = "MyFirstScript"

-2. Configure the Manifest
+Configure the Manifest

 {